 - PSX Master instance is up and running

-Navigate through All > System > Policy Server > Remote Server.
+Navigate through All > System > Policy Server > Remote Policy Server.
 The following screen appears:

 Click New Remote Server and add the required values, for example:

-Enter the FQDN of the PSX Cluster, for example "psx2.sonusnet.com".
+Enter FQDN of PSX Cluster, for example "psx2.sonusnet.com".

 Check the radio button for Enabled.

 Create another Remoter Server with the following details:

 - Name: PSX_14

 - FQDN: psx1.sonusnet.com (example)

 The PSX Master cluster FQDN is added to the SBC Configurator.

 You can configure either the FQDN or IP address, but not both.